Langkawi Cable Car Ride

 If there is a queue, six persons will be required to get into a car.
 In several occasions I had the opportunity to ride the cable car all by myself.
 You will actually have to hop into the gondola as it keeps moving in the pedestal.
 Before it takes off, the doors will close automatically.
 There is a slit (small window) on top of the cabin which serves as the only ventilation.

 There are two sections of the ride.
-The first part takes you to the middle station.
-The gradient or the slope in this stretch is supposed to be the steepest in the world (42°).
+The first section takes you to the middle station, and the second section to the top station.
+The gradient or the slope in the first section is supposed to be the steepest in the world (42°).

-As the cabin starts moving up, you will feel how the temperature starts dropping quickly.
+As the gondola starts moving up, you will feel how the temperature starts dropping quickly.
 You will soon get cool breeze flowing in through the ventilation slit.
-If you look up, you can see the middle station far way up on a ridge top, if you look down you can see the cottage buildings of Oriental Village with their slanted red roofs becoming tinier by the seconds... it's an awesome sight.
+If you look up, you can see the middle station far way up on a ridge top, if you look down you can see the buildings of Oriental Village with their gabled red roofs and becoming tinier by the seconds, and of course the Andaman sea and its islands... it's an awesome sight.

 The total distance covered in the ride up to the top station is about 2.1 kms.
 On the way you get fascinating view of the mountain flora, rain forests, valleys, waterfalls and sometimes even wildlife and many types of birds on the ridges.